ffavela/esets/README.md

   of even numbers).
 This is possible since in essence they are lazy generated sequences.

+### Why?

+Well it turns out it is easier to define the whole rather than a part of it.
+It kind of sounds paradoxical but perhaps this (probably apocryphal) quote from Michelangelo may help.
+When asked about his difficult process during the sculpting of David he responded:

+> It is easy.
+You just chip away the stone that doesn’t look like
+> David.

+This is of course a sarcastic response, chipping away stuff is were the difficulty is.
+Anydoby can describe a block of marble no matter the size, it is a humbling experience that someone had the talent, determination and character to pull that off and turn it into David.

+To put it into the `eset` perspective, it is easier to describe the entire set of the evens than to describe the set of even numbers up to some humongous value.
+Because that humongous value can take a lot of memory while simply saying no last value exists (infinite) can take very little.

 ### Is this like an is_even library?

 Sure it can be used like that: